 where with $x_{i,2}$ we mean the second component of $x_i$.

-We then compare the behaviour of a closed-loop trajectory achieved when using SLSQP solver with the one obtained with the global optimization solver \texttt{DIRECT\_L}~\cite{gablonsky2001locally}.
-The results are shown in Fig.~\ref{fig:MPC} where, although the selected input sequence is slightly different, the closed-loop trajectories achieved by the two controllers are essentially indistinguishable.
-This suggests that derivative-based solver may also be capable of exploiting the proposed \gls{NN}-based models.
-We note that on our reference hardware, the whole closed-loop simulation with the SLSQP-based controller required approximately one millisecond per time-step.
+We then compare the behaviour of a closed-loop trajectory achieved when using \texttt{SLSQP} solver with the one obtained with the global optimization solver \texttt{DIRECT\_L}~\cite{gablonsky2001locally}.
+The results are shown in Fig.~\ref{fig:MPC} where, although the selected input sequence is slightly different, the closed-loop trajectories achieved by the two controllers are almost indistinguishable, thereby showing that derivative-based solver may exploit the adopted \gls{NN}-based models.

+We note that on our reference hardware, the whole closed-loop simulation with the \texttt{SLSQP}-based controller required approximately one millisecond per time-step.
 Overall, the \texttt{SLSQP}-based approach requires around $4$[s], in contrast to the $25$[s] needed by that based on \texttt{DIRECT\_L}.
 While we opted for ``off-the-shelf'' solvers, adopting dedicated methodologies such as, e.g., \cite{Nurkanovic2024MPCC,Fletcher2004jw}, would yield even better computational performance.